a-qubic-world/docs.qubic.world/docs/learn/glossary.md

 ## Identity
 Qubic's equivalent of an address

+## Miners
+Miners in Qubic are essential for supporting Computors.
+Miners acquire problems or tasks from Computors.
+Upon finding a solution to these tasks for a given qubic ID, miners transmit their results back to the Computors.
+This continuous exchange of tasks and solutions is pivotal for determining scores for each ID during an epoch.
+High scores are instrumental for a Computor to retain its position amidst the top 676 Computors.

 ## Oracles
 A feature in development for Qubic.
 In blockchain technology, oracles are third-party services that provide smart contracts with external information, enabling them to interact with the outside world.